Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 Related Documents: Regression.R, scatterplot.png, residual_plot.png, QQplot.png
 - Build model see what factors are significant for GDP (profit of selling pizza)

-### 3. C.I. for price of pizza
+### 3. C.I. for price and P.I. for GDP
-Problem: Range of the price that helps to maximize our profit?
+Problem: What range of the price we should set to maximize our profit?
 Person-in-charge: CHAU Ka Yan, CHEN Lu
 Related Documents: pizza_price_CI.2.0.ipynb, Confidence interval of pizza average price.png, CI of different pizza price.r, CI of different pizza price.png, Prediction interval of GDP.R.
-- calculate the C.I. of average/max. price of every types of pizza?
+- Calculate the C.I. of average/max. price of every types of pizza
+- Calculate the P.I. of GDP

 ### 4. Decision Tree
 Problem: Find out the decision direction for defining the pizza price as expensive or not.
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents:  Decision Tree.R , Decision tree result.ipynb
-- classify the type of pizza as normal or expensive by factors such as maximum price, minimum price or GDP.
+- Classify the type of pizza as normal or expensive by factors such as maximum price, minimum price or GDP.
-- train parts of data set then test remaining data to check the decision tree model accuracy.
+- Train parts of data set then test remaining data to check the decision tree model accuracy.

 ### Contributing
 LI Shengwei - https://github.com/Georgelsw